Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Definition "standard annual workable hours"

-in the AGA pre-V0.2 is no definition for standard annual workable.Does the same definition of "Annual workable hours" apply as in H2020 AGA or is there any other document with the definition?
+In Horizon Europe, does the same definition of "standard annual workable hours" apply as in Horizon 2020 or is there any other document with the definition?

-H2020 AGA:‘Annual workable hours’ means the period during which the personnel must be working, at theemployer’s disposal and carrying out his/her activity or duties under the employment contract,applicable collective labour agreement or national working time legislation.
+Horizon 2020 AGA: "'Annual workable hours’ means the period during which the personnel must be working, at the employers' disposal and carrying out his/her activity or duties under the employment contract, applicable collective labour agreement or national working time legislation."

-As Horizon Europe will follow corporate rules for personnel costs with a daily basis calculation, no definition of ‘standard annual workable hours’ is provided in the abovementioned version of the pre-draft AGA.
-For the time-being, there is only one reference to this concept in the draft annotations for the specific case of beneficiaries recording time worked in hours rather than in days under Article 20 (page 119).
-Please note that these annotations are still subject to internal corporate review process within Commission services.
+As Horizon Europe will follow corporate rules for personnel costs with a daily basis calculation, no definition of ‘standard annual workable hours’ is provided in the AGA.
+For the time-being, there is only one reference to this concept for the specific case of beneficiaries recording time worked in hours rather than in days under Article 20.

 This being said, ‘standard annual workable hours’ can be considered as a relatively well-established general concept, and can therefore be defined as follows: